pulumi/registry/themes/default/content/registry/packages/docker/buildx/image/_index.md

 If any are missing a subsequent `update` will push them.

 When a `buildx.Image` is deleted, it will _attempt_ to also delete any pushed tags.
-Deletion of remote tags is not guaranteed, because not all registries currently support this operation (`docker.io` in particular).
+Deletion of remote tags is not guaranteed because not all registries support the manifest `DELETE` API (`docker.io` in particular).
+Manifests are _not_ deleted in the same way during updates -- to do so safely would require a full build to determine whether a Pulumi operation should be an update or update-replace.

 Use the [`retainOnDelete: true`](https://www.pulumi.com/docs/concepts/options/retainondelete/) option if you do not want tags deleted.